Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 TODO
 ----

-- [ ] Improve integration of pdf for big scanned files in last version in order to remove version 2.0.2.
+- [ ] Improve integration of pdf for big scanned files in last version in order to use it in any version, not only v2.0.2.
+- [ ] Integrate json config inside site settings.

 Warning